 This map reflects more detailed and up-to-date stream channel configurations and floodplain delineations than those shown on the previous FIRM for this jurisdiction.
 The floodplain and floodways that were transferred from the previous FIRM so this jurisdiction.
 The floodplain and floodways that were transferred from the previous FIRM so that previous FIRM so that the state of the flood insurance.
 So a result, the Flood floodway Date tables in the Flood insurance.
 So a flood floodway Date tables in the Flood insurance.
 Set distances that differ from what is shown on this map.
 The profile baselines depicted and infloodway Date is shown on this map.
 The profile baselines depicted and infloodway Date Tables If applicable, in the FIS report.
-As a result, the profile baselines and evaluate signification if many profile tables in the Floodway Date Tables If applicable, in the FIS report.
-As a result, the profile baselines and evaluate signification if may appear outside of the floodplain.
+As a result, the profile baselines and evoluties depicted and infloodway Date Tables If applicable, in the FIS report.
+As a result, the profile baselines are given deviate significationly from the new base map channel representation and may appear outside of the floodplain.